 Qualifying criteria for Non-Voting (Ordinary) Membership:

-Companies regulated by the FSB that offer savings and investment products and manage assets of less than R5-billion.
+Companies regulated by the FSCA that offer savings and investment products and manage assets of less than R5-billion.

 Non-Voting (Ordinary) Members:

 There is currently a minimum fee for Non-Voting (Ordinary) Members: